 - A few sheets of paper, heavy cardstock or watercolor paper

-- Other art supplies like crayons, finger paint, pastels or markers for coloring, etc. (we used chalk pastels)
+- Crayons or other coloring supplies (finger paint, pastels or markers for coloring, etc.)

-- Binding supplies (we used a hole punch + brass fastener/keyring to make ID books)
+- Binding supplies (we used a hole punch + brass fasteners or a binder ring to make ID books)

 - Ribbon or string (we used grosgrain ribbon + a glue gun to make a garland)

-There are no hard and fast rules or important instructions for this printable – you can just print and go – but we do have some examples of ways WE used them…
+There are no hard and fast rules or important instructions for this printable leaf kit – you can just print and go – but here are a few examples of ways WE used our pages…

 We also used pastels on our sheet of large leaves to make a leaf art garland.
 I saved our chalk pastel garland to use as some lovely, kid-made Thanksgiving decor!